SOC-SC/XZ-Response/README.md

 CISA highly recommend all the developer and users to downgrade the xz utils to anything before 5.6.0 or 5.6.1 You can use our script to quickly identify if your system is vulnerable or not to the vulnerability.

-<h2>Usage:</h2>

-Step 1- Download or copy the script in your local machine in as *.sh Step 2 – Give executable permission
-Setp 3 – Run the script and wait for the output

 <h2>Disclaimer:</h2>